 Both have done fairly well under this field, and we can again declare a draw over here.

 To check who runs faster, different speed tests – GTmetrix and Pingdom were conducted.
-While Shopify stands with an excellent rating of 92% in the first test, Wix just managed with a test score of 65%.
+While Shopify stands with an excellent rating of 92% on the first test, Wix just managed a test score of 65%.
 In the Pingdom test, while Wix scored 82, Shopify again took the lead with 85.